morden35/ridesharing_ml/README.md

 We leverage data containing time, cost, and location features for ridesourcing trips for the city of Chicago and integrate it with community area-level socioeconomic and demographic variables.
-We then train two classification algorithms—Lasso Regression and Random Forest models—to predict a customer’s willingness to share their ride with another customer.
+We then train two classification algorithms—Lasso Regression and Random Forest models—to predict a customer’s willingness to share their ride with another customer.</br>
 </br>
 Specifically, given a new rider’s pickup and drop-off community area and the demographic and socioeconomic information associated with said community areas, what is the predicted outcome